 Even if your service is customary or similar to that of your competitor's, by putting a name on an often nameless product you cast an aura of uniqueness and superiority — without having to state it outright.
 As one of my mentors used to say, “Implication is more powerful than specification!”

 For instance, if you owned an imported car that needed a brake job, whom would you choose: A general mechanic?
-Or one who specializes in imported cars by marketing with, “Are your brakes screaming in a different language?
+Or one who specializes in imported cars by marketing itself with: “Are your brakes screaming in a different language?
 See us for your Quicker-than-Customs foreign car brake inspection”?

 You get the picture.
 (Whoops!
 I'm getting ahead of myself again, since this example also reflects Commandment #4, which is the power of specialization.
 But I guess you're getting used to me by now, right?)

 Speaking of mechanics, are you a mechanic and, as normal practice, offer free estimates?
 If you are a mechanic, you most likely do.
 Suffice it to say, pretty much everybody expects free estimates from mechanics or garages these days.
 However, as simple as it may sound, if you specify that which is usually taken for granted, you help to make your name stick in the mind!

 For example, you might call your free estimate, “The Hassle-Free Fee Finder” or the “No Greater than Guesstimate Estimate.”
 Or your tagline could even be something like, “Where Smiles and Estimates are Free!”

 It might sound silly but this process is so simple… And it works.
 People may or may not know that garages offer free estimates and, more often than not, they only assume that they do.
 But with a name in which people are indirectly told that estimates are free, people are now assured that they provide them.

 In other words, you're turning an assumed product or service into an assured one in the minds of people.
 And in this day and age where people no longer have time to search for specific information, when they'll need a free estimate your name will pop into their minds instantaneously.